Simulation framework

 flux: array_like

-Array of conservative fluxes across interfaces; has the same dimensions as VL and VR.
+Array of conservative fluxes across interfaces.
+Has the same dimensions as VL and VR.

 cflCondition()